myelintek/documentation/content/keras_dog_breed.rst

-It contains 120 breeds,
-but we only choose the most popular 20 of those breeds to do classification.
+The dataset contains 120 breeds, but we will select the most common 20 of those breeds for simplicity.

 The labels.csv records mappings between dog images and labels of breeds.

 Now we start to read labels.csv, and to produce the train_df and valid_df, each contains a dataframe consists of many (id, breed) pairs.

-In the first, we have to define pathes of data:
+In the first, define path of data:

 .. code-block:: python